City of Sculpture

 - artwork must align with the council’s values of environmental considerations, accessibility and cultural inclusiveness

 We ask that all City of Sculpture exhibitors sign a licence agreement to cover removal of the sculpture one planning permission has expired.
+We also require Public Liability Insurance ahead of installation.
 Please email us if you would like to see the agreement before submitting your proposal.

 If you have any questions about City of Sculpture please email [email protected]